Helping Others & Selfishness (Is It Good to Help Others?)

 For the simple reason:

-And even if it wanted your help, you could not have helped it anyway.
+And even if it did, you could not have helped it anyway.
 Because you cannot control how people behave.
 You cannot take responsibility for others’ actions.
-You cannot decide who becomes happy and who remains sad.
+And you cannot force others to behave in a way to your liking.

-Now, you are free to try hard to change the world and stay miserable all your life if that’s what you want.
-Or: you can focus on changing yourself because the only person in the world you can control is you.
+You are free to try changing the world and stay miserable all your life if that’s what you want.
+Or: you can focus on changing yourself because the only person you can control is you.
 When you change, when you become joyful, then, without even knowing it, you raise the vibration of people around you.

 It happens on its own.

-I understand if you still won’t give up helping people, because as I see it, helping people is addictive.
+I understand if you still won’t give up helping people because offering help to others can be addictive.
 And for a good reason:

 When you help somebody, you feel good.
 Your ego strengthens.
 You start believing you’re unique—an extraordinary person, a special soul.
-If you introspect, you’ll realize that helping others is sadistic.
+And if you introspect, you’ll realize that helping others is kind of sadistic.
 It’s more about taking pleasure in someone’s pain than helping them get rid of the pain itself (hard words, I know).

-Become selfish.
+Help yourself.
 Work on yourself.
-Let your joy, bliss, and ecstasy be an example for others to follow.
+Uplift yourself.
+Let your joy be an example for others to follow.

 Helping Others and Success Don’t Go Together